 \section{Small ball inequalities in non-abelian groups}

-In this section, we let $G$ be an arbitrary topological group with the identity $e$.
-We will show that Theorem \ref{thm:sum-diff} and Theorem \ref{thm:diff-diff} still hold for certain measurable sets $F, K$ in this general setting.
-Similar to the sumset $F+K$ in the abelian case, we define the product set $F\cdot K$ in this non-abelian setting as
+In this section, let $G$ denote an arbitrary topological group with the identity $e$.
+We will show that Theorem \ref{thm:sum-diff} and Theorem \ref{thm:diff-diff} still hold for certain measurable sets $F$ and $K$ in this general setting.
+Similar to the sumset $F+K$ in the abelian case, define the product set $F\cdot K$ in this non-abelian setting as

 The entropy number $N(F, K)$ is redefined as